Just when you thought you’d tried all the sugar-free natural sweeteners around, along comes a brand-new one: monk fruit! And this may be the best yet.

 Monk fruit’s sweet taste is not actually from its sugars but from its antioxidant content!
 These antioxidants – known as mogrosides – aren’t metabolized by the body in the same way as natural sugar, so they’re not used for energy.
 The trace amounts of natural sugars in monk fruit – fructose, glucose and other components – are insignificant as a calorie source.
 This basically means you get the benefits of a sweet taste but in a form that the body doesn’t recognize as calories.

 More importantly, the lack of sugars in monk fruit means there’s nothing to feed a Candida overgrowth or indeed any other form of gut dysbiosis.
-This makes monk fruit a fantastic sugar-free option for satisfying those sugar cravings.
+This makes monk fruit a fantastic low-carb sweetener for satisfying those sugar cravings.

 There’s yet another reason for using monk fruit as your anti-Candida sweetener – it’s a proven antimicrobial.
 Similarly to xylitol, monk fruit has been shown to harbor special properties that inhibit the growth of bacteria in the mouth.
 These are the type of bacteria that can cause tooth decay and periodontal disease.
 There is also some evidence that monk fruit may be effective in treating some forms of candida overgrowth such as oral thrush.